marvinmpb/marvinmpb/README.md

 Passionate about technology and front end development in particular, i've decided to learn web development in 2021
 💡 I like to explore new trends and learn new technologies
-🪄 I'm on track for learning more about TypeScript and React Native
+🪄 I'm on track for learning more about TypeScript, Flutter & Three.js
 👨‍💻 I'm currently working on developing new projects to enhance my learning 💭

 * 🌍  I'm based in Paris